adeeb-arangodan/MCQ_Generator/README.md

+This is a Generative AI sample project which uses openai llm to generate mcq based on data given by user.
+User can input data, difficulty level, number of mcq and topic.
+This has two LLM's connected using langchain.
+First LLMChain generate MCQ, second one check and updates it.
+It also provide a review of MCQ's.

+This is a simple project which you can use for learning purposes.
+The following steps for creating this project will help you to get an overall idea of project setup.
+Reading this along with source code will help you to get overall picture of how to setup a project and run it in aws cloud.

+Clone this on any cloud server like Amazon and you wi

 1. Install vscode, python plugins
 2. Install git
 3. open cmd, goto workfolder, execute -> code .
 (This will open vscode in that directory)